NVIDIA/cuda-quantum/docs/sphinx/using/advanced/cudaq_ir.rst

 The above figure demonstrate the MLIR dialects involved and the overall workflow mapping high-level language constructs to lower-level MLIR dialect code, and ultimately LLVM IR.

-CUDA Quantum also provides value-semantics dialect for static circuit representation called Quantum Thread Execution (QTX).
+CUDA Quantum also provides value-semantics form of Quake for static circuit representation.
 This dialect directly enables robust circuit optimizations via data-flow analysis of the representative circuit.
 This dialect is typically produced just-in-time when the structure of the circuit is fully known.